dmitrii-vikotorovich/cse15l-lab-reports/labReport1.md

 >This is how it may look like in your terminal:
 >
 ![Image4](TestCommandsLab1.png)
->You can observe the effects of the differenct commands I ran, for example:
+>You can observe the effects of the different commands I ran, for example:
 >
 1. pwd - printed my working directory on the ieng6 serever.
 2. ls - listed all the files in my current directory `cse15lwiaal` the directories `perl5` and `wavelet`.